pyxu-org/pyxu/doc/fair/contribute.rst

    cd <your-repo-name>
    python -m pip install -e .

-The ``-e .`` arguments install the package in editable mode, meaning that any changes you make to the source code, will be reflected in the installed package.
+The ``-e .`` argument installs the package in editable mode, meaning that any changes you make to the source code will be reflected in the installed package.

 Develop new features
 --------------------

-The cookiecutter offers a predefined hierarchy of classes and functions to aid novice Pyxu developers in creating novel features.
+The cookiecutter offers a pre-defined hierarchy of classes and functions to aid novice Pyxu developers in creating novel features.
 At this point, the developer can create new functionalities following the `Pyxu developer notes
 <./dev_notes.html>`_ and structure predefined by the cookiecutter.